zsparal/api-documentation/source/reference/reseller-api/endpoints/set-fees.rst

 .. api-name:: Reseller API
    :version: 1

-.. warning:: The Reseller API has been deprecated and can still be used for the foreseeable future.
-We recommend to
+.. warning:: The Reseller API has been deprecated.
+Only selected partners still have access to this legacy functionality.
-             use the :doc:`Payments API </reference/v2/payments-api/create-payment>` for this action.

 .. endpoint::
    :method: POST